tashagrc/tashagrc/README.md

 ## Hello!
 I’m Natasha.

-I am a life long learner with a background in computer science.
-I research, code, and help with design when I can.
-I hope to use code to turn ideas into real life and make our lives so much easier.

-I studied Computer Science at BINUS University and currently work as an iOS Developer at Apple Developer Academy (Cohort 7).
+I am a final-year Computer Science student at BINUS University seeking for iOS engineering role.
+I have participated and won multiple national competitions in mobile app development, showcasing my creativity and problem-solving abilities.
+I am passionate about applying my knowledge and experience to address real-world challenges and make a positive impact.

 ### 📫 How to reach me:
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/natasharadika/)